 Spring steelhead were running up the still icy flow, and they certainly attracted more than a few fishermen looking to snag one of these large and tasty fish.
 Not much has changed since my childhood, and steelhead continue to run in a multitude of Pacific Northwestern rivers, which draw anglers year after year.

 Technically, steelhead are an anadromous (meaning ocean-going) trout, though by the time they return to their birthplaces to spawn, they tend to be more reminiscent of salmon than their freshwater rainbow-colored relatives.
 However, the two should not be confused, despite their similar life habits – steelhead and salmon are not the same thing.

 One glaring difference that gives the biologists a headache trying to classify them is the fact that steelhead can be repeat spawners, returning to the ocean as many as three times.
 While they can reach more than thirty pounds and be over forty inches in length, the more common is the ten to twenty-pound range.

-In many ways, they are an ideal game fish, considering they are a blast to catch and have a deliciously flavored meat similar to a mild salmon with the same red-orange coloring indicating their rich ocean diet.
+In many ways, they are an ideal game fish, considering they are a blast to catch and have deliciously flavored meat similar to mild salmon with the same red-orange coloring indicating their rich ocean diet.
 A bonus is that they have thick fillets that make for easy cooking in a variety of ways.

 Even with catch-and-release, they often put up a good fight and make for an exciting landing.
-Sadly, they are facing population decline in some of their historical habitat, though they still constitute a major livelihood for Pacific NW guides and a tasty pastime for dedicated fishermen.
+Sadly, they are facing population decline in some of their historical habitats, though they still constitute a major livelihood for Pacific NW guides and a tasty pastime for dedicated fishermen.